 What is it that you do for women in crisis?

-Women’s Aid run a variety of support services for women experiencing domestic abuse and can also provide support to friends, family, professionals; anyone who has concerns about someone they know.
+Women’s Aid run support services for women experiencing domestic abuse and can also provide support to friends, family, professionals; anyone who has concerns about someone they know.

 We run an online Live Chat service where women can discuss their situation with a fully trained female support worker.
 We can offer that initial validation around what someone is experiencing; we’re a lot of women’s ‘first point of call’.
 Many women are unsure if they are experiencing domestic abuse, and we can talk through those dynamics with them.
 Alongside that initial emotional support, we can also offer practical options, finding refuge vacancies for example, signposting to legal advice around injunctions or signposting to counselling support.